emillon/blog.emillon.org/posts/2011-12-14-what-s-in-an-adt.markdown

 own solution using `enum`s, `struct`s and `union`s.
 This also means that all your hand-allocated blocks will have the same size.

-I don't know how this is best done under other paradigms, but I'd love to know !
+Oh, and I would love to know how this problem is solved with other paradigms !

 [^1]: Unfortunately, so is `Range (10, 2)`.
 The invariant that a ≤ b has to be
       enforced by the programmer when using this constructor.